Molidae

 The Molidae comprise the family of the molas or ocean sunfishes, unusual fish whose bodies come to an end just behind the dorsal and anal fins, giving them a "half-fish" appearance.
-They are also the largest of the ray-finned bony fish, with the southern sunfish, Mola alexandrini, recorded at 15 ft in length and 2744 kg in weight.
+They are also the largest of the extant ray-finned bony fish, with the southern sunfish, Mola alexandrini, recorded at 15 ft in length and 2744 kg in weight.

-The family name comes from the ocean sunfish's scientific name Mola mola, both its genus name and epithet come from the Latin word mola for "millstone" because of its circular shape.
+The family name comes from the ocean sunfish's scientific name Mola mola, with its tautonymous name originating from the Latin word mola for "millstone" because of its circular shape.